Hello and Welcome! This is a step by step guide on getting started with a Residential Cleaning Business.

 Estimated Cost: FREE!
 There is no cost for you to choose your business name.

 Picking a name for your cleaning business can be fun.
 You get to use your creative side.
 But keep in mind, your business name should clearly define what your cleaning business does.
-When people hear your business name, they should know your are in the business of cleaning houses!
+When people hear your business name, they should know you’re in the business of cleaning houses!

 3. Choose your business structure and file your cleaning business name.